How to Learn Words for Scrabble

 There are approximately 600,000 words in the English Dictionary with the average person only knowing 20,000 to 30,000 words.
 That's less than 1 percent of the dictionary.

-Fortunately, there are lots to learn if you want to get better at word games.
-Plus, if you want to play a word in Scrabble or Words With Friends you won't have to know the definition.
+Fortunately, there are plenty of words to learn if you want to get better at word games.
+Plus, if you want to play a word in Scrabble or Words With Friends, you don’t necessarily have to know the definition.

-In this guide, we will be going over these three steps to learn new words for Scrabble:
+In this guide, we’ll go over three steps to learn new words for Scrabble:

-1. Know Which Words Are Good to Learn
+1. Know Which Words Are Best to Learn

 2. Memorize Words Through Retrieval